galasa-dev/helm/README.md

     helm install <release-name> /path/to/helm/charts/ecosystem
     ```

-6. Once the `helm install` command ends with a successful deployment message, run `minikube tunnel` and keep the terminal running this command open in order to access the deployed ingresses
+6. Once the `helm install` command ends with a successful deployment message, run `minikube tunnel` and keep the terminal running this command open in order to access the deployed ingresses.

-7. Follow the installation instructions [above](#verifying-your-galasa-ecosystem-installation) to test the deployed ecosystem using `helm test` and determine the bootstrap URL.
+7. Follow the instructions in the [Verifying your Galasa Ecosystem Installation](#verifying-your-galasa-ecosystem-installation) section to test the deployed ecosystem using `helm test` and determine the bootstrap URL.

+### Development
+To install the latest development version of the Galasa Ecosystem chart:

+1. Clone this repository
+2. Update the following values in your [values.yaml](charts/ecosystem/values.yaml) file:
+    - Set the `galasaVersion` value to `main`
+    - Set the `galasaRegistry` value to `ghcr.io/galasa-dev`
+    - Set the `galasaBootImage` value to `galasa-boot-embedded`
+    - Set the `galasaWebUiImage` value to `webui`
+    - Optional: Set the `architecture` to your development machine's CPU architecture (`amd64` or `arm64`)
+        * On Linux/macOS, you can find this by running:

+          ```
+          uname -m
+          ```

+    - Set the `externalHostname` value to the hostname that will  be used to access Galasa services.
+        * If you are deploying to minikube, see the [minikube](#deploying-to-minikube) instructions to set this value
+3. Follow the instructions in the [Configuring Ingress](#configuring-ingress) and [Configuring Dex](#configuring-dex) sections to update the rest of your values.yaml file.
+4. Once you have updated your values.yaml file, run the following command, providing the path to the [`ecosystem`](./charts/ecosystem) directory in this repository (e.g. `~/helm/charts/ecosystem`):

+    ```console
+    helm install <release-name> /path/to/helm/charts/ecosystem
+    ```